Heterogeneous Treatment Effects under Network Interference: A Nonparametric Approach Based on Node Connectivity: Numerical results

-We evaluate the performance of three competing methods (AUTOGNET, TMLENET and KECENI) when prior knowledge about confounding through the interaction term $(X_{N_i \setminus \{i\}}^{(1)} - 0.5)(X_{N_i \setminus \{i\}}^{(2)} - 0.5)$ is unavailable.
-In this setting, a natural strategy for AUTOGNET is to construct structural equation models using summary statistics $\mathrm{Avg}(X_{N_i \setminus \{i\}})$.
-The resulting models for the treatment and outcome mechanisms are specified as follows:
+We evaluate the performance of three competing methods (AUTOGNET, TMLENET and KECENI), which have no access to the true underlying model.
+In this case, a natural strategy for AUTOGNET and TMLENET is to construct structural equation models using summary statistics $\mathrm{Avg}(X_{N_i \setminus \{i\}})$.
+This results in structural equation models without the interaction term and therefore misspecify the true data-generating process, and AUTOGNET and TMLENET both produced significantly inaccurate estimates, failing to identify the treatment effect (\cref{fig:result_X_autognet,fig:result_X_tmlenet}).